amtoine/nupm/README.md

 6. activate items

 > **Note**
-> in all the following, we assume `nupm` has been installed an loaded with `use nupm`
+> in all the following, we assume `nupm` has been installed and loaded with `use nupm`

 ## :gear: install packages
 ### an example with [`nu-git-manager`]